-Cascade's rate model projects rates up to 80 years in the future.
-The forecast is used to guide future strategic plans and decisions.
-A long-range future forecast is essential to Cascade because the future development of Lake Tapps for water supply will take a decade and about \$2 billion, while supply contract extensions defer capital outlays.
-Therefore, being able to properly time the construction of Lake Tapps to minimize the impact on customers is key.
-The bulk of Cascade's O&M budget is purchased water from Seattle.
-The long-range forecast projects a general inflation of 3%, a construction cost inflation of 3.5% and stable rate trends.
-Below is a snapshot of the long-range forecast through 2032.
+Cascade's rate model projects rates up to the year 2100.
+The forecast is used to guide future strategic plans and decisions, particularly with respect to future water supply.
+As noted earlier, the Tacoma Cascade Transmission Line (TCTL) is expected to be in service by the early 2040s, enabling Cascade to defer using the Lake Tapps Reservoir as a source of supply until the 2060s.
+Being able to properly time the construction of the TCTL and Lake Tapps Reservoir projects is key to minimizing the rate impact on customers.
+The bulk of Cascade's O&M budget for the next two decades is the purchased water from Seattle.
+The long-range forecast projects a general inflation of 3%, construction cost inflation of 3.5%, and stable rate trends.
+Below is a snapshot of the long-range forecast through 2035.